-- 605. Microbial Physiology (5).
+605. Microbial Physiology (5).
 Lec.
-4, Lab 4, Pr., Bl 201, and Organic or Biochemistry, Graduate standing or Departmental approval.
+4, Lab 4, Pr., BI 201, and Organic or Biochemistry, Graduate standing or Departmental approval.

 Microbial metabolic pathways for energy production and synthesis, cell ultrastructural synthesis and functions, and molecular genetics.
-This course may be taught concurrently with BI 405. - 606.
+This course may be taught concurrently with BI 405.

 Microbial Ecology (5).
 Lec.
 4, Lab.
 4, Pr., Bl 201 or Coreq.
 Bl 420 or Departmental approval.
 Studies of the actions of environmental factors upon the bacterial flora and of the actions of microbes upon their environments.
-This course may be taught concurrently with Bl 406. - 610.
-Developmental Biology (5).
+This course may be taught concurrently with Bl 406.

+610. Developmental Biology (5).
 Lec.
 4, Lab.
 3, Pr., BI 102 or BI 103 or BI 104.

+A consideration of descriptive and experimentally derived information

 A consideration of descriptive and experimentally derived information on developmental events in various organisms, with emphasis on the mechanics by which organisms achieve an orderly progression of changes during their life cycles.
-This course may be taught concurrently with BI 410. - 615.
-Vertebrate Physiology (5).
+This course rhay be taught concurrently with BI 410.

+615. Vertebrate Physiology (5).
 Lec.
 4, Lab.
 4, Pr., Graduate standing or Departmental approval.

 Study of the physiological processes and specializations of vertebrates.

-This course may be taught concurrently with BI 415. - 621.
-Population Ecology (5).
+This course may be taught concurrently with BI 415.

+621. Population Ecology (5).
 Lec.
 4, Lab.
 2, Pr., BI 420 or Permission of instructor.

-This course deals with ecological and evolutionary phenomena at the population